aicenter/FUP/lectures/lecture07.md

       In an equation for ‘it’: it = if True then 1 else "0"
 ```
 The error message above might seem a little daunting at first, but you will learn to handle them
-once you undestand Haskell's type system a bit better.
+once you understand Haskell's type system a bit better.
 For now we can explain it as follows:
 ```haskell
 𝝺> if True then 1 else 2
 1